 Exception thrown whenever we attempt to mutate frozen objects.

 Mutable concurrently accessible data buffer.
 Could be accessed from several workers simulteniously.

 Object Transfer Basics.

 enum class TransferMode

-Marks a top level variable with a backing field or an object as immutable.
-It is possible to share such object between multiple threads, but it becomes deeply frozen, so no changes can be made to its state or the state of objects it refers to.
+Marks a top level property with a backing field as immutable.
+It is possible to share the value of such property between multiple threads, but it becomes deeply frozen, so no changes can be made to its state or the state of objects it refers to.

 annotation class SharedImmutable